-What majors are offered through the Department of Consumer Sciences?
+What majors are offered in the Department of Consumer Sciences?

 The Department of Consumer Sciences is home to 5 diverse undergraduate majors that all work to develop community leaders and business professionals: